Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-{\it Theoretical model}: We formulate a statistical mechanical description of the system of multimers and dimers, which we solve within a mean-field approximation.
-Since the focus of the experiments is on the topology and symmetry of the phase diagrams as a function of the two concentrations, the corrections to mean-field theory very close to the critical points are not of interest here and a mean-field description is appropriate.
-Moreover, the fact that these systems show phase separation {\it in-vivo}, where the temperature is fixed, means that one should focus on variations of only the compositions, valence and to some extent, the interaction strengths.
+{\it \textbf{Theoretical model}:} We formulate a statistical mechanical description of the system of multimers and dimers, which we solve within a mean-field approximation.
+Since the focus of the experiments is on the topology and symmetry of the phase diagrams as a global function of the two concentrations at fixed temperature, the corrections to mean-field theory are important only near the critical points and therefore are not of interest here.
+Instead, we focus on the experimentally important parameters of compositions, valence, and interaction strengths.
 We designate the dimers by $A$ and the multimers by $B$.
-The proteins in the experiments are designed so that only $AB$ interact to an appreciable extent \cite{li1998,metapaper}.
-Moreover, the dimensions of the proteins are chosen such that two interaction sites of $A$ should not interact with two sites of the {\em same} $B$ molecule.
-Therefore, phase separation proceeds through intermolecular associations between $A$ and $B$.
+The proteins in the experiments are designed so that $AB$ interact as lock and key \cite{li1998,metapaper}.
+Additionally, two interaction sites of $A$ cannot bend to interact with two sites of the {\em same} $B$ molecule due to the rigidity of A. Therefore, phase separation proceeds through intermolecular associations between $A$ and $B$.